FPIs in exit mode for 3rd month, pull out $4 bn in Dec

-Overseas investors have pulled out a massive $4 billion from the Indian capital market in December following the rate hike by the US Federal Reserve.
+Foreign investors pulled out a massive $4 billion from the Indian capital market in December following rate hike by the US Federal Reserve.

-This was the third consecutive month of outflows by Foreign Portfolio Investors (FPIs) and most of the outflows by the overseas investors have been witnessed in the debt markets.
+This was the third month of outflows by foreign portfolio investors (FPIs) and most of the outflows by the overseas investors have been witnessed in the debt markets.

-The latest FPI outflow took place following a withdrawal of over Rs 49,700 crore on net basis from the capital market (equity and debt) in last two months (October-November).
+The latest FPI outflow took place following a withdrawal of Rs 49,700 crore on a net basis from the capital market (equity and debt) in last two months (October-November).

 Prior to that, FPIs

-had poured in Rs 46,000 crore in the capital market in the preceding three months (July-September).
+had poured in Rs 46,000 crore in the capital market in preceding three months (July-September).

 Net withdrawal by FPIs